-The contrasting architecture of The Broad museum seen with it's next door neighbor, the Disney Concert Hall.Continue to 3 of 12 below.
+Notice the contrasting architecture of The Broad museum compared to its next-door neighbor, the Walt Disney Concert Hall.

 A giant stack of plates "Untitled" (1995) by Robert Therien welcomes visitors on the first floor of The Broad.
-The lobby is a series of gray concrete caves that lead to different exhibit spaces, the escalator and the gift shop.Continue to 4 of 12 below.
+The lobby is a series of gray concrete caves that lead to different exhibit spaces, the escalator, and the gift shop.

-Yoyoi Kusama's "Infinity Mirrored Room" at The Broad
+Yayoi Kusama's "Infinity Mirrored Room"

 Jeff Koons' "Tulips" at The Broad

-Jeff Koons' "Tulips" is one of many pieces by the artist who has been a long time favorite with Eli and Edythe Broad.
-They're made of mirror-polished stainless steel with transparent color coating, a technique he has used on a number of pieces in the collection.Continue to 7 of 12 below.
+Jeff Koons' "Tulips" is one of many pieces by the artist who has been a long-time favorite with Eli and Edythe Broad.
+The pieces are made of mirror-polished stainless steel with a transparent color coating, a technique he has used on a number of pieces in the collection.

-Blue Balloon Dog at The Broad
+Blue Balloon Dog

-Jeff Koons' Balloon Dog (Blue) is another one of his mirrored stainless steel pieces at The Broad.
+Jeff Koons' "Balloon Dog (Blue)" is another one of his mirrored stainless steel pieces shown at The Broad.
 This particular gallery is filled with work by Koons.

-"Under the Table" at the Broad
+"Under the Table"

 Robert Therien's "Under the Table" is a giant table and chairs that takes up an entire gallery.
-It's big enough to walk under the table and get a toddler or pet's perspective.Continue to 9 of 12 below.
+It's big enough to walk under the table, so you can get a toddler or pet's perspective.

-The Vault, or archive, at The Broad museum is on display to the public via windows in the stairway from the 1st to the 3rd floor.
-Don't worry, there's also an escalator straight to the 3rd floor galleries and an elevator that also stops at the 2nd floor offices, so you can take a peek.
-The flow is designed for visitors to take the escalator up to the top first, then make your way back down the stairs to the first floor exhibits and gift shop.Continue to 10 of 12 below.
+The Vault, or archive, at The Broad is on display to the public via windows in the stairway from the first to the third floor.
+Don't worry: there's also an escalator straight to the third-floor galleries and an elevator that also stops at the second-floor offices so you can take a peek.
+The flow is designed for visitors to take the escalator up to the top first, then make their way back down the stairs to the first floor exhibits and gift shop.

-The costumes, "Tichy 4" and "Tichy 5," worn by live models, are components of Polish-born, London-based artist Goshka Macuga's larger concept tapestry "Death of Marxism, Women of All Lands Unite" (2013) at The Broad in Downtown Los Angeles.
-It depicts a picnic at the grave of Karl Marx in London's East Cemetery incorporating photos taken by the Czech photographer Miroslav Tichy.Continue to 12 of 12 below.
+The costumes, "Tichy 4" and "Tichy 5," worn by live models, are components of Polish-born, London-based artist Goshka Macuga's larger concept tapestry "Death of Marxism, Women of All Lands Unite" (2013).
+It depicts a picnic at the grave of Karl Marx in London's East Cemetery and incorporates photos taken by the Czech photographer Miroslav Tichy.